 The authority has been subject to significant reductions in its financial settlement from the Government since 2011/12.
-As the formula reductions resulted in a percentage drop greater than the cap set by the Government for the years 2011/12 to 2015/16, the authority was awarded Transition Grant for 2011/12 and 2012/13, and Efficiency Support Grant for 2013/14, 2014/15 and 2015/16.
-The Transition Grant was to be used to reduce the authority's net revenue expenditure to the level of future Government financial settlement projections in that Spending Review period.
-The Efficiency Support Grant was ring-fenced to four key themes and within those, expenditure was incurred where a reduction in cost or increase in income could be achieved.
+As the formula reductions resulted in a percentage drop greater than the cap set by the Government for the years 2011/12 to 2015/16, the authority was awarded Transition Grant and then Efficiency Support Grant.
+The Transition Grant was to reduce the authority's net revenue expenditure to the level of future Government financial settlement projections in that Spending Review period.
+The Efficiency Support Grant was ring-fenced to four key themes and within those expenditure was incurred where a reduction in cost or increase in income could be achieved.